-In many cases, it only takes a few hours a week using social media to generate more traffic.
+In many cases, it only takes a few hours a week to use social media to generate more traffic.
 And it usually costs little – if anything – to have an account.
-Now look at that in comparison to the possible return on investment: being able to engage a wide spectrum of people, and potentially bring them to you as new clients.
+Now look at that in comparison to the possible return on investment: being able to engage a broad spectrum of people and potentially bring them to you as new clients.

-There are a variety of things that this particular generation is looking for- much more than just crash space, they want units that are as connected and trendy as they are.
+This particular generation is looking for a variety of things, much more than just crash space; they want units that are as connected and trendy as they are.
 Appealing to them will require that you be the same.

 This demographic is very different from the generation before it.
 They are much more involved when it comes to social media, and it matters a lot more to them than any other group.
 Those who are making the decisions usually do so by finding out what their friends, loved ones, and other people have experienced- and they do this using social media outlets.

-Those in the age group of 20-30 are much less likely to be looking at the newspapers for rental listings.
+Those aged 20-30 are much less likely to be looking at the newspapers for rental listings.
 Instead, they’ll be on Zillow and other sites like it.
-Additionally, anything that’s optimized for mobile is best- if they cannot see your ad, you may get passed over for someone that’s got theirs set up properly, purely on that alone
+Additionally, anything that’s optimized for mobile is best – if they cannot see your ad, you may get passed over for someone that’s got theirs set up correctly, purely on that alone.

 Are You Convinced?

-Social media is now so ingrained in our culture, it isn’t even talked about all that much anymore.
+Social media is now so ingrained in our culture that it isn’t even discussed anymore.
 It’s just accepted as how the world communicates and connects now.

 So how do you use it for your business?
 Based on both research and our own experience, here are a few specific things we recommend.

 Similar to our RentPost stories, writing a post that profiles one of your residents works as a testimonial and lends a human face to your business.
-People remember stories, and are more likely to remember details about your company if they are able to associate it with a humanized story.
-A short resident bio with an accompanying photo is shareable across many platforms, and can be repeated with different residents, providing new content on a regular basis.
+People remember stories and are more likely to remember details about your company if they are able to associate them with a humanized account.
+A short resident bio with an accompanying photo is shareable across many platforms and can be repeated with different residents, providing new content on a regular basis.